Please follow and like us:

 51. Stop and smell the roses

 Make your Pawhuska stay extra special and decorate your accommodations with some fresh flowers.
-With three flower shops in town, it’s easy to get an arrangement you’ll love.
-Check out Tallgrass Prairie Flowers and More, Pocket Full of Posies, or the shop in the local grocery store.
+With several flower shops in town, it’s easy to get an arrangement you’ll love.
+Check out Tallgrass Prairie Flowers and More, Roots & Blooms, Pocket Full of Posies, or the flower shop in the local grocery store.

 52. Celebrate the season